 Malakwang goes beyond turning on you’re a petite, it gives the tongue a tickling sensation.
 The source tastes better when served with millet bread or sweet potatoes.
 It is a fantastic lunch food that will keep you going till the next breakfast and you’ll probably resume with another serving.

 Unlike most the other dishes, alagu doesn’t have that seductive name, and neither does it have that striking aroma that instantly captures a diner’s attention.
 However, your life won’t be the same the moment it reaches your tongue.
-See, the peanut pasted-cheesy vegetable source- engulfs the tongue in a sensual dance that will leaves many fighting over the last drop-without the slightest consideration of letting go.
+See, the peanut pasted-cheesy vegetable source- engulfs the tongue in a sensual dance that will leave many fighting over the last drop without the slightest consideration of letting go.
 A spoonful of the soup is all

-you need to make your worries a distant memory because there is something supernatural in the way its flutters the tongue causing it to coil in excitement.
+you need to make your worries a distant memory because there is something supernatural in the way it flutters the tongue causing it to coil in excitement.

 Agira is mashed peas or beans simmered till it is perfectly smooth to be swallowed without chewing.
 Depending on your preference, you can either settle for the fried or pasted type.
 Whichever option pleases you, you might want to add just a little bit of Shea butter oil for a heady aroma.
 Yes you’ll get fat, but you will have a great time doing so because the oil is proven to be free of cholesterol.